jeanquark/tif-nextjs-supabase/README.md

 This project uses [Redux Toolkit](https://redux-toolkit.js.org/usage/usage-with-typescript) for state management.

+## Realtime management

+By default realtime is disabled on the database.
+You need to activate it on a table by table approach.
+More [info](https://supabase.com/docs/guides/api#managing-realtime).

 ## Supabase Docker Config

 Navigate to `/docker` folder.
 Run `docker-compose up -d` in terminal.
 The following services should be up and running: